rachael-lh/FinalProject/README.md

   - Allows for privacy
 * Use of Docker Swarm to handle larger scale up usage.
   - Makes an allowance for large volumes of traffic
-* Creation of tests to confirm the reliability of services available.
+* Creation of more tests to confirm the reliability of services available.
   - Errors will be highlighted before the build and deploy stage

 # Closing Statements 👋🏼